Cochise: Capture, escape and retirement

-Following various skirmishes, Cochise and his men were gradually driven into Arizona's Dragoon Mountains, but used the mountains for cover and as a base from which to continue attacks against white settlements.
-Cochise evaded capture and continued his raids against white settlements and travelers until 1872.
-In 1871, General Oliver O. Howard was ordered to find Cochise, and in 1872, Howard was accompanied by his aide 1st Lt Joseph A. Sladen and Captain Samuel S. Sumner to Arizona to negotiate a peace treaty with Cochise.
-Tom Jeffords, the Apache leader's only white friend, was also present.
-A treaty was negotiated on October 12, 1872.
+Following various skirmishes, Cochise and his men were gradually driven into Arizona's Dragoon Mountains, which they used as cover and a base to continue attacks against white settlements and travelers.

+In 1871, General Oliver O. Howard was ordered to find Cochise.
+In 1872, he, his aide, 1st Lt Joseph A. Sladen and Captain Samuel S. Sumner, traveled to Arizona to negotiate a peace treaty with the Apache leader.
+Tom Jeffords, Cochise's only white friend, was also present.
+An agreement was negotiated on October 12, 1872.
 Based on statements by Sumner and descriptions by Sladen, modern historians such as Robert M. Utley believe that Cochise's Spanish interpreter was Geronimo.

 After the peace treaty, Cochise retired to the short-lived Chiricahua Reservation (1872–1876), with his friend Jeffords as agent.
-He died of natural causes (probably abdominal cancer) in 1874, and was buried in the rocks above one of his favorite camps in Arizona's Dragoon Mountains, now called the Cochise Stronghold.
+He died of natural causes (probably abdominal cancer) in 1874 and was buried in the rocks above one of his favorite camps in Arizona's Dragoon Mountains, now called the Cochise Stronghold.
 Only his people and Tom Jeffords knew the exact location of his resting place, which they never disclosed.

-Many of Cochise's descendants reside at the Mescalero Apache Reservation near Ruidoso, New Mexico, and in Oklahoma with the Fort Sill Apache Tribe of Chiricahua Warm Springs Apache.
+Many of Cochise's descendants reside at the Mescalero Apache Reservation near Ruidoso, New Mexico and in Oklahoma with the Fort Sill Apache Tribe of Chiricahua Warm Springs Apache.

-Whether a portrait of Cochise exists is unknown; a reported portrait is actually that of a 1903 Pueblo of Isleta man named Juan Rey Abeita.
+Whether a likeness of Cochise exists is unknown; a reported portrait is actually that of a 1903 Pueblo of Isleta man named Juan Rey Abeita.